addrummond/claney/Readme.md

 You may define multiple routes with the same name, but they must be defined next to each other in the same file.
-The following example shows an acceptable instance of duplicate route names:
+The following example is OK:

 ```
 posts /users/posts